MeetJain0170/LLM_Lawyer/README.md

 - Legal commentary and public-domain texts
 - Synthetic legal Q&A (Gemini-assisted)
 - Gutenberg books to learn english
-- Grammar books to learn grammer, preposition, adjectives, verbs, etc.
+- Grammar books to learn grammar.

 All of this uploaded on Hugging Face here - https://huggingface.co/datasets/Meet-Jain-0170/LLM_Lawyer_Data
 ### Corpus Assembly